White Paper |

 Scalability is the linchpin of the low cost associated with the public cloud.
 Not only are daily operating costs slashed thanks to the pay-as-you-go pricing model, but it also alleviates long-term costs of switching providers when you outgrow your current one.
 Even better, with the ability to scale down resource sizing, you don’t pay for storage and computing that you don’t need or use.

 This scalability also extends to location.
 No matter how large or small your company is and how many offices you have, your end users will always be able to access your network as long as they’re connected to the internet.

 Combining the size of the public cloud with scalability and low costs, it’s an ideal resource for disaster recovery.

 If one server were to fail, another will always be there to keep your operations running smoothly.
 If you’re worried about a storm on the East coast, a few clicks of the mouse will replicate your data at a West coast data center.

 Not only does this ensure maximum data safety, but it also reduces disaster recovery costs dramatically.
-Billing is associated with actual CPU usage, rather than storage reservation.
+Billing is associated with actual CPU usage, plus storage.

 Public Cloud vs. Private Cloud

 Since the early 2000s, the tech industry has argued over the effectiveness of the cloud.
 The biggest factor that drives a wedge between private cloud fans and the pro-public cloud camp is security or the perceived lack thereof.